Wierzbowsky/Caslink/readme.txt

  Podrezov   21/05/2016   Fixed missing C flag clearing before ADC and SBC operations - the set flag could affect the operations
  Podrezov   04/03/2018   Fixed the 2400 baud file generation so that it is also accepted by emulators; adjusted the length of headers,
-                         verified the highest baud rate to be around 3000 baud
+                         verified the highest baud rate to be around 3000 baud Podrezov   14/08/2022   Fixed the patcher routine in 32kb and 49kb loaders with reset (patcher call address left on the stack)

 8. Copyrights